GeospatialPython/pyshp/README.txt

 OR any of the other 5+ formats which are potentially part of a shapefile.
-The library does not care
+The library does not care about extensions.

 Reading Shapefiles from File-Like Objects .........................................